 Hence, it cannot always be concluded that the free-market outcome is the best outcome, or that the product that is most widely purchased is superior to all alternative brands.
 For this market dominance may primarily be due to better marketing or a larger advertising budget.
 Those who assume that “the free market is always right” or that the free market never errs, and therefore its operations should never be interfered with, including by the government, make the same mistake as the author of the book I mentioned earlier, who assumed that the dominance of certain artists at a given time is an indication of innate or intrinsic superiority.

 For instance, the fact that many people smoke is no indication of the beneficial nature of smoking, since it is a foolish habit that causes many smokers to suffer serious health problems later in life, while it curtails a large number of their lives prematurely.
 Similarly, some of the food and drink products that many people consume regularly are not good for them, especially when they are consumed in large quantities, as most companies want their consumers to do, for it leads to problems like obesity, diabetes, heart disease, and malnutrition.
 Pharmaceutical companies make money by selling as many of their drugs to as many people as possible.
 Besides being expensive, some of these drugs are ineffective or have adverse side effects, and they create in people a dependence on the pharmaceutical industry for maintaining their health and well-being.
-Furthermore, they encourage the erroneous belief that the solution to all of life’s problems can be found in a drug or pill.
+Furthermore, they encourage the erroneous belief that the solution to any or all of life’s problems can be found in a drug or pill.
 More generally, the consumerist lifestyle that is advocated and encouraged by capitalism has begotten a way of life that is selfish, highly materialistic, polluting, and destructive of traditional human societies, other living organisms, and the natural environment.

 In a sense, capitalism can be regarded as a game or model of behaviour which dictates that each individual and company shall seek to gain the greatest amount of material wealth, by employing all the means at one’s disposal, while competing fiercely with everyone else.
 In spite of its many flaws, it has been widely adopted by many governments and peoples around the world because, first, it has amply demonstrated that it is very good at creating wealth, while providing people with the things they need in order to survive.
 Second, there is no alternative system that has shown it is able to solve the pressing challenges of satisfying people’s needs while providing employment for a large portion of the population.
-Communism clearly demonstrated by its spectacular and tragic real-world failure that its proposed solution does not work very well.
+Communism clearly demonstrated, by its spectacular and tragic real-world failure, that its proposed solution does not work very well.